jack-rutherford/sailraceiq/server/README.md

 We are using Atlas to manage our migrations

 ## Database
-For a dev environment, SQL alc
+For a dev environment, we are running on a PostgreSQL server

+## Docker
+To make this application portable to other machines, we are running this application on Docker